rnanclares/linuxutils/README.md

 # Linux Utils
-Useful commands for Linux cli
+Useful commands for Linux terminal

 ## Rename Pictures using find and exiv2